Stepping out on the dance floor comes naturally for young Erin Stuck.

 An enthusiastic Erin then jumps onto the dance floor, showing off her skills - including a couple of backflips.

 Her biggest supporter, mum Audra Stuck, said family and friends were hugely excited for Erin and her future in dance.

-Stuck told the Herald they received the good news in an email on Wednesday and had since told all her friends at school and at the Storm Dance Studio in Howick, where she is enrolled.
+they received the good news in an email on Wednesday and had since told all her friends at school and at the Storm Dance Studio in Howick, where she is enrolled.

 Stuck laughed when describing the moment she got to tell her daughter.

 "She walked through the door.
 She could tell I was hiding something - and then she screamed.

 "She's been a Belieber for a very long time.''

 Stuck said her daughter has always had a passion for dance; practising approximately 20 hours a week.

 "She just wants to be in the dance world,'' Stuck said proudly.